FAIR Tax Guide

 What to assemble before you start

-Good intake materials reduce rework and help the appraiser scope the assignment accurately.
+Good intake materials reduce rework and help the appraiser scope accurately.

 • Gather acquisition records, prior appraisals, invoices, provenance notes, condition details, and any donee information already available.